revature-The-Jungle/The-Jungle/README.md

    * Users will see previous chat history up to 5 minutes upon joining a chat
    * Types of chatroom
       * Global chatroom - All users can join
-      * Group chatroom - Only users that are in the speicifc group can join
+      * Group chatroom - Only users that are in the specific group can join

 ### To-do list:
 * Follower/Following Feature
-   * Usere are able to follow and unfollow as well as view the number of followers and following
+   * Users are able to follow and unfollow as well as view the number of followers and following
    * Users should only see posts from following users
 * Upload Profile Picture Feature
-   * Usere are able to upload profile picture to stylize their profile
+   * Users are able to upload profile picture to stylize their profile
 * Dark Mode Feature
    * Users are able to toggle dark / light theme depending on their preference
 * Host/Join events Feature